MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 All Performance Diagnostics insights and reports are stored in your own storage account.

 To view the storage account information, select the **Settings** button on the toolbar.
-For more information, see [How to change Performance Diagnostics settings](#how-to-change-performance-diagnostics-settings).
+For more information, see [Change storage accounts](#change-storage-accounts).

 Insights are stored inside Azure tables.
 The reports compressed file is stored in a binary large object (BLOB) container that is named `azdiagextnresults`.
 To view these files, navigate to your storage account, select **Storage browser**.